nishadsande/song_lyrics/README.md

 Song Lyrics

-This is built using HTML, CSS, JavaScript
+This is built by using HTML, CSS, JavaScript

 ![Screenshot 2024-07-16 083512](https://github.com/user-attachments/assets/76df2d40-3664-4a73-a6e5-910a9fe99cb1)